 Each applicant must submit a personal statement, which should be approximately two to three pages in length, double-spaced.
 You may use a personal statement that you prepared for another school or that you already have on file, but it must be a product of your own work and must be prepared without the assistance of other people or professional writing services.

-In addition to your personal statement, you may submit an addendum that discusses aspects of your academic background, LSAT performance, or life experiences that you believe will enhance your application for admission.
-Your addendum should not exceed two pages in length and it should not be used as an extension of your personal statement.
-You can submit your addendum either by including it with your personal statement and uploading the one document with your application or by submitting it directly to Ms. Suzy Daniel at Suzy_Daniel@baylor.edu.
+In addition to your personal statement, you may submit addenda that discuss aspects of your academic background, LSAT performance, or life experiences that you believe will enhance your application for admission.
+Your addenda should not exceed two pages in length and they should not be used as an extension of your personal statement.
+You can submit your addenda either by including them with your personal statement and uploading the one document with your application or by submitting them directly to Ms. Suzy Kasberg at Suzy_Kasberg@baylor.edu.

 5. Letters of Recommendation